advocations/skype/StartConversation.md

 ### Starting a peer-to-peer conversation

-1. Call [ConversationsManager](http://technet.microsoft.com/library/b412eed4-1cbe-4471-ae3d-c4f38a8f7284%28Office.14%29.aspx) **.getConversation** method, with a person for the only argument, to create a conversation object.
+1. Call [ConversationsManager]( https://msdn.microsoft.com/en-us/library/office/dn962151(v=office.16).aspx.md) **.getConversation** method, with a person for the only argument, to create a conversation object.

 2. Call the  **start** method on the desired modality to add the modality and start the conversation.
 Refer to the following topics to add modalities: